 Look at the parallelogram OABC beside.

-Geometric proof of vectors The position vectors of points A, B, and C are $ \overline{a},\overline{b}, $ and $ \overline{c} $ .
+Geometric proof of vectors The position vectors of points A, B, and C are a,b, \overline{a},\overline{b}, and c \overline{c} .

 Practice Questions